spring-ai-playground

 Anonymous Usage Telemetry

-The official build sends anonymous usage data (page views, app surface, device/browser info) to the maintainer’s Google Tag Manager / Google Analytics account so the most-used features can be prioritized.
+The official build sends anonymous usage data (page views, feature interaction events, device/browser info) to the maintainer’s Google Tag Manager / Google Analytics account so the most-used features can be prioritized.
 IPs are anonymized by Google.
 The same opt-out switch applies to both the web app and every desktop launcher window (splash, server-splash, config editor, Ollama manager):

 If you self-host this project for EU users, adding cookie consent on top is the operator’s responsibility under GDPR.